 Many partnerships have been developed as the agency has grown.
-Involvement as an affiliate with the United Way has provided the funding needed to provide and promote programs.
+Involvement as an affiliate with the United Way has assisted with funding to provide and promote programs.
 PEERS has always worked closely with other community agencies who provide services to individuals with developmental disabilities.

-Other community partners have included the First Lutheran Church, Helena School System, Moose Lodge, Fort Harrison Service Club, the Helena Civitan Club, MYLIF, and Disability Rights Montana.
+Other community partners have include the First Lutheran Church, Helena School System, Moose Lodge, Fort Harrison Service Club, MYLIF, and Disability Rights Montana.